raspishake/rsudp/README.md

 ### Remote example diagram

-And here's one demonstrating a truly remote connection.
-In this case UDP data is being sent from a distant network to a port (10002) on the externally-facing part of your router (64.69.109.122), and your router is forwarding that to port 8888 your computer.
+And here's a diagram demonstrating a truly remote connection.
+In this case UDP data is being sent from a distant network to a port (10002) on the externally-facing IP of your router (in this example your router's global IP address is 64.69.109.122), and your router is forwarding that to port 8888 your computer (for example 192.168.1.104).
 This can be done with any modern router, but unfortunately since there are so many routers out there, you'll have to figure out how to do this with your specific make and model yourself.

 ```mermaid
 graph TD